The Philodendron Rio has distinct creamy yellow striations running right down the middle of the spade-shaped leaves.

 - After repotting, water the plant thoroughly and place it in perfect light conditions.

-Pruning is the process of trimming down your plant, and it all depends on your preference, until the Philodendron Rio suffers the problems.
+Pruning is the process of trimming down your plant, depending on your preference, until the Philodendron Rio suffers the problems.

 Prune your Philodendron Rio once or twice a year during spring or summer to keep the stems at a reasonable length.

 - Prune a few inches from the ends of stems above a node, leaving the node on the existing plant.

 - Choose a length that suits you but avoid cutting too short to allow the plant to regrow through photosynthesis.

 - It will stimulate new growth at the cut spot, making the plant bushier and more compact overall.
 Any cuttings you remove can be saved for further propagation.

 - Remove any browning leafstalks from the stem as soon as possible because this is where insects will reside and lay eggs if not removed in time.